JunfuZ/CNS186_Monocular_Depth/README.md

 - train the model with low-resolution images and then scale the resolution up step by step
 - HPC at ANB may be useful.
 - Oisin Mac Aodha (second author): used to be at Caltech (can ask if we need help)

+Added files in junfu folder
+- I write the loss, data_loader, transforms, and utils files
+- I almost don't change much about the main code and data_loader